alyxwithay/alyxwithay.github.io/_posts/2014-11-21-Results-Section-Tables-and-Figures.md

 - Do for ampicillin too
 - Pick the same groups shown in Figure 2.
 AND as side heatmap figure 4
+- calculate differences in thetayc between individual days w/recovery
+- lactos decrease with recovery... are these the streptococcus?

 # Figure 6:

-- Make figure! for modelling results.
-Or a table??
+- Make figure! for modelling results
-	- Possibly show as supplemental table the ranked table of models by BIC or adjR^2 -use random forest for delay data alone to see what features stand out
+	- Possibly show as supplemental table the ranked table of models by BIC or adjR^2
-	- how do these OTUs differ from the model built based on the original data set?
 - correlation calculations for the delay data
 - Consider rerunning model using higher level taxonomy!!!

 - The criteria for picking the otus, these results can be listed in supplementary tables possibly.